Béla Fleck

 Béla Anton Leoš Fleck (born July 10, 1958) is an American banjo player.
-An acclaimed virtuoso, he is an innovative and technically proficient pioneer and ambassador of the banjo, bringing the instrument from its bluegrass roots to jazz, classical, rock and various world music genres.
+An acclaimed virtuoso, he is an innovative and technically proficient pioneer and ambassador of the banjo, playing music from bluegrass, jazz, classical, rock and various world music genres.
 He is best known for his work with the bands New Grass Revival and Béla Fleck and the Flecktones.
-Fleck has won 15 Grammy Awards and been nominated 33 times.
+Fleck has won 17 Grammy Awards and been nominated 39 times.

 In 2020, he was inducted into the International Bluegrass Music Hall of Fame as a member of New Grass Revival.

 Early life and career

+Born into a Jewish family in New York City, Béla Anton Leoš Fleck was named after three classical composers his father admired: the Hungarian Béla Bartók, the Austrian Anton Webern, and the Czech Leoš Janáček.
+The little boy was just one year old when his father left the family, and Bela didn't meet him until he was in his 40s.

-A native of New York City, Fleck was named after Hungarian composer Béla Bartók, Austrian composer Anton Webern, and Czech composer Leoš Janáček.
-He was drawn to the banjo at a young age when he heard Earl Scruggs play the theme song for the television show Beverly Hillbillies and when he heard "Dueling Banjos" by Eric Weissberg and Steve Mandell on the radio.
-At the age of 15, he received his first banjo from his grandfather.
-During the train ride home, a man volunteered to tune the banjo and suggested he learn from the book How to Play the Five String Banjo by Pete Seeger.
-He attended the High School of Music & Art in New York City, playing French horn until he flunked and was transferred to the choir, though he spent most of his time on the banjo.
-He studied the book Bluegrass Banjo by Pete Wernick and took lessons from Erik Darling, Marc Horowitz, and Tony Trischka.
+Fleck was drawn to the banjo at a young age when he heard Earl Scruggs play the theme song for The Beverly Hillbillies television show, and when he heard "Dueling Banjos" by Eric Weissberg and Steve Mandell on the radio.
+At the age of 15, while visiting his grandparents in New Jersey, he received his first banjo, which his grandfather had found at a garage sale.
+During the train ride home, a man who was waiting for the train tuned the banjo for him, and suggested he learn to play from a book called How to Play the Five String Banjo, by Pete Seeger.
+Fleck attended the High School of Music & Art in New York City, where he played French horn until he flunked and was transferred to the choir.
+He spent most of his time on the banjo; he studied the book Bluegrass Banjo by Pete Wernick, and took lessons from Erik Darling, Marc Horowitz, and Tony Trischka.

-After graduating from high school, he moved to Boston and became a member of the group Tasty Licks, with whom he recorded two albums.
+After graduating from high school, he moved to New York City and became a member of the bluegrass group Tasty Licks, with whom he recorded two albums.
 He released his debut solo album, Crossing the Tracks (1979), and it was chosen Best Overall Album by the readers of Frets magazine.